okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-3-rename-a-group/index.md

 title: Rename a group
 ---

-# Managing multiple Okta environments tutorial 3: Rename a group
+# Manage multiple Okta environments tutorial 3: Rename a group

 In this tutorial, you'll use Terraform to update the name of an existing group in GitHub and see the effect in the Okta GUI.
 This simulates changing a resource with the Okta Terraform Provider and applying the change in a destination org.